A Clash of Kingdoms: Community and Power (Acts 5-7)Bible Commentary / Produced by TOW Project

 [We] will give our attention to prayer and the ministry of the word.
 (Acts 6:4, NIV)

 Ironically, one of the table-servers, Stephen, turns out to be even more gifted as a preacher than most of the apostles (Acts 6:8-7:60).
 Yet despite his preaching gift, he is set aside for the service of resource distribution.
 At that moment, at least, it was more important to God’s purposes for him to serve as a table-server than as a word-server.
-For him, at least, no lingering hunger for status stands in the way of accepting this call to serve tables.
+For him, no lingering hunger for status stands in the way of accepting this call to serve tables.

 The workers best suited to heal the ethnic divide in the Acts 6 community are qualified because they are “known to be full of the Spirit and wisdom.”
 Like those qualified for prayer and preaching, the table-servers’ ability is the result of spiritual power.
 Nothing less than the power of the Spirit makes possible meaningful, community-building, peace-making work among Christians.
 This passage helps us to see that all work that builds the community or, more broadly, that promotes justice, goodness, and beauty, is—in a deep sense—service (or ministry) to the world.